marekDeveloper/playoffsmoment.com/src/web/modules/custom/nfl_teams/README.md

 ## Installed components
 - After you enable/install this module, following Drupal components will be created:
 1. Taxonomies
 TO DO!
-List of components
+List of components - so far only install taxonomy vocabulary.
+All other work is now done in admin section/form where API tests are provided as well.

 ## Uninstall